rust-lang/book/nostarch/chapter04.md

-Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime; Rust prevents this problem from happening because it won’t even compile code with data races!
+Data races cause undefined behavior and can be difficult to diagnose and fix when you’re trying to track them down at runtime; Rust prevents this problem by refusing to compile code with data races!

 As always, we can use curly brackets to create a new scope, allowing for multiple mutable references, just not *simultaneous* ones: